-The competition was open to UCD students graduating in 2020 from University College Dublin.
-For more information please see the rules of the competition.
+This competition was open to UCD students graduating in 2021 from University College Dublin.

-You can find all of the photographs including the winning entries on Social Media (Instagram, Twitter, Facebook, and LinkedIn) by searching the hashtag #UCDGrad2020.
+You can find all of the photo entries on Social Media (Instagram, Twitter, Facebook, and LinkedIn) by searching the hashtag #UCDGrad2021.
 Be sure to follow @UCDAlumni while you’re there!

 Resources for New Graduates

-We know how much you wanted to take those lake photos so try out our Zoom backgrounds!
+We know how much you want to take those lake photos so if you can’t make it to campus try out our Zoom backgrounds!

 Discover tools and information to help you kickstart your job hunt from UCD Careers Network.